 Housing costs in Lakeside are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some towns, Lakeside isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lakeside are a mix of both white- and blue-collar jobs.
+Lakeside is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lakeside is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Lakeside who work in office and administrative support (15.54%), sales jobs (13.80%), and management occupations (11.38%).

 The per capita income in Lakeside in 2010 was $29,071, which is middle income relative to California, and upper middle income relative to the rest of the US.
 This equates to an annual income of $116,284 for a family of four.
 However, Lakeside contains both very wealthy and poor people as well.